1. The atmosphere is the envelope of_____________.

 Explanation: The ozone layer is in the stratosphere.

-11. The coldest layer of the atmosphere is:
+11. The coldest layer of the atmosphere is_____________.

 A) Troposphere